As for being your lover, I'll be honored to take the job until you find another warrior who wields a sword as mighty as yours.

 Linsan looked down at her other hand.
 She didn't have an answer herself.
 Everything was new to her, terrifying and excitedly new.
 “What do you want to be?”

 Linsan thought about Marin.
-She would never meet her mother’s first wife nor the woman that Marin would marry later, Junith.
+She would never meet her father's first wife nor Junith, the woman that married her mother and would later marry Junith.
 Learning about the relationship was a revelation to both Linsan and Brook that day.
-“I was more surprised my father’s first wife married my mother’s.
+“I was more surprised my father's first wife married my mother's.
 How did that work out?”

 “I don't know, I've just been thinking about it a lot.
 Ordering stories, trying to meet others.
 I haven't had a chance to… physically do it, but I'm pretty sure I only have the eyes for women.”